November 2025

 AmbulanceScheduled travel by ambulance

-*Not waiting for customer during appointment.
-However, in regions where distances are great (e.g., the north or rural areas), it may be less expensive for a taxi to wait rather than to make a return trip.
+* Waiting for customer during appointment.
+In regions where distances are great (e.g., the north or rural areas), it may be less expensive for a taxi to wait rather than to make a return trip.
 In this case, the waiting fee should be paid.
 In areas where distances are short (e.g., cities and towns), it is generally less expensive for a recipient to order a taxi for a return trip.

 Emergency travel

-Some ODSP recipients may require emergency medical treatment and request reimbursement for transportation expenses that were not approved in advance.
+ODSP recipients who require emergency medical treatment may request reimbursement for transportation costs that were not approved in advance.
 Emergency costs can be covered based on receipts.
 A note from the recipient requesting reimbursement and specifying the destination and the mileage incurred is also acceptable; however, receipts (e.g., parking receipt) should also be included if available.
 Where the recipient is requesting reimbursement, they should be asked if they will require regular appointments.
-If so, an MSN request form should be completed by the approved health professional and upfront verification would apply as in all other cases.
+If so, an MSN benefit application Form should be completed by the approved health professional and upfront verification would apply as in all other cases.

-Out of town travel and out of country travel
+Out of town travel, out of country travel, meals, and attendants

 Out of town travel

-Out of town travel may be approved when necessary to receive treatment or therapy provided by a professional designated under the RHPA.
-(These professionals are listed on page 4 and 5.)
+The MSN benefit helps cover the cost of the most economical travel that is reasonably required to attend medical treatment.
+Out of town travel may be approved when necessary to receive treatment or therapy provided by a professional designated under the RHPA (e.g., to receive specialized care, existing relationship with health care professional, referral by a health care professional, avoiding long wait times).
 This may include overnight stays en route for long trips or during treatment that lasts for more than one day.
 Where appropriate, travel across a provincial border may be covered. (i.e., Manitoba and Quebec).

 Out of country travel

-If out of country travel is necessary for treatment or therapy, travel and transportation costs can only be covered when OHIP is covering the costs of the treatment.
-A letter from the Ministry of Health and Long-Term Care is required to document OHIP coverage.
+If out of country travel is necessary for medical treatment or therapy outside of Canada, travel and transportation costs can only be covered when Ontario Health Insurance Plan (OHIP) is covering the costs of the treatment.
+A letter from the Ministry of Health verifying that the applicant is approved for the insured service under OHIP is required.

-With any approved travel, the most economical mode of transportation that the approved health professional indicates a person can use, should be used.
-The most economical accommodation should be used when overnight stays are required for a person to receive necessary medical services.
-Costs for meals while travelling are allowed in appropriate circumstances.
+Based on a recipient’s circumstances, costs for meals while travelling may be covered.
 Meal allowances should not exceed $5.00 for breakfast, $8.00 for lunch and $15.00 for dinner (daily total $28.00).
 Alcoholic beverages are not covered.

 Northern Ontario residents